 In the menu bar, choose Image > Image Size.
 The window that opens shows the current size and resolution, along with a preview of any changes you make.

 Before resizing an image, make sure that the chain lock next to the width and height fields is locked.
 This will constraint the proportions of the image so you will not distort it when resizing.

-In the width field, type 8 and leave the units set to inches.
+In the width field, type 900 and leave the units set to pixels.
 Because we have the width and height set to change proportionally, you'll notice the height of the image is updated automatically.
 Click OK to finish the resize.

 Save you file by navigating to File > Save in the menu bar.

 Increasing the size of an image follows the exact same procedure, with one small caveat.
 When increasing the size of a digital image, we actually need to add pixels to the image that did not exist before.
 In most programs, increasing image size will cause it to look blurry or pixelated.
 However, Photoshop has a series of smart algorithms it can use to analyze the image, and add pixels without losing too much image quality.